coleifer/peewee/docs/peewee/orm_utils.rst

    Generate a Pydantic ``BaseModel`` class from a Peewee model.

    :param Model model_cls: Peewee model class.
    :param exclude: Field names to exclude from the generated schema.
+A
+       plain foreign key matches either its field name (``'user'``) or its column name (``'user_id'``).
-   :type exclude: set or list
+   :type exclude: set, list or str
    :param include: If provided, *only* these field names will appear in the
        generated schema.
 All other fields are excluded.
+Foreign keys match either the field name or the column name.
-   :type include: set or list
+   :type include: set, list or str
    :param bool exclude_autofield: When ``True`` (the default), the
        auto-incrementing primary-key field is omitted from the schema.
 Set to ``False`` when you need the ``id`` field in responses.